vercel/pkg/README.md

     "outputPath: "dist"
   }
 ```
-The above example will include everything in "assets/" and
+The above example will include everything in `assets/` and
-every .js file in "build/", build only for "node4-linux-armv6",
+every .js file in `build/`, build only for `node4-linux-armv6`,
-and place the executable inside "dist/".
+and place the executable inside `dist/`.

+`scripts` and `assets` may be strings or arrays of strings.

 Just be sure to call `pkg package.json` or `pkg .` to make
 use of `package.json` configuration.